By Demarcus Robinson (Slightly Factual)

 When Chris Paul landed with the Los Angeles Clippers a bolt of excitement shot through most hoops fans, as well as the team itself.
-A team that had been filled with exciting young talent would finally have a a certified game changer running its ship (all puns intended).
+A team that had been filled with exciting young talent would finally have a certified game changer running its ship (all puns intended).
 The anticipation manifested itself in the name Lob City.
 We knew what was coming our way as basketball fans, and it was a tidal wave of alley-oops.
 Blake Griffin and DeAndre Jordan would feast upon the prepared table of lobs set by the master-chef of the hardwood, CP3.
 In addition to the air-assisted throw downs, the team would provide plenty of conventional dunks and posterizations.

 NBA fans were also interested to see Paul in a top-tier market, even if it was with the “other” L.A. team.
 A mixture of a large market and Griffin’s nightly highlight reel meant more national coverage games for CP3.
 We have already seen what Paul, dubbed “The point god” by various fans, can do when the bright lights are on.
 You only need to look at his playoff performance against the Lakers while with the New Orleans Hornets.
 During that series CP3 showed true wizardry by averaging 22 points while shooting a hair under 55% from the field, 47.4% from three and 79.6% from the free-throw line (noticeably lower than his usual FT%).
-While being a scoring force the “point god” dished to his teammates to the tune of 11.5 dimes per game, and while doing all of this he helped out on the boards by grabbing 6.7 per game.
+While being a scoring force, the point god dished to his teammates to the tune of 11.5 dimes per game, and while doing all of this he helped out on the boards by grabbing 6.7 per game.

 While the Hornets eventually fell to the Lakers in the series, Paul once again showed that he could propel a team to new heights.
 All he needed was a better supporting cast and a team that was willing and able to produce such a thing.
-He almost had his wish in spades with the Lakers, but David Stern trolled Lakers nation by not only vetoing their acquisition of Paul, but by later allowing him to go to the Clippers.
+He almost had his wish in spades with the Lakers, but David Stern trolled Lakers nation by not only vetoing their acquisition of Paul but by later allowing him to go to the Clippers.
 In the end the Clippers got a certified superstar point guard that could change the direction of an ailing franchise.
 L.A. also got one of the most liked players in the league in Paul.
 There’s just something about CP3 that fans love.
-Firstly he’s just a great player, but his smile off the court and assassin nature on it endears him to those who watch him play.
-There’s also the little guy factor since Paul is most certainly amongst giants whenever he steps on the court at six feet tall and 175 pounds.
+He’s a great player, but his smile off the court and assassin nature on it endears him to those who watch him play.
+There’s also the little guy factor since Paul is most certainly among giants whenever he steps on the court at six feet tall and 175 pounds.

 There’s just one problem with rooting for this team though.
 The problem is Donald Sterling.

 Whenever any of us cheer the Clippers on we also cheer the success of Donald Sterling.
-Sterling is possibly the most despicable owners in American sports.
+Sterling is possibly the most despicable owner in American sports.
 I would say all of sports, but I’m sure there are some guys to rival him around the world.
-So every time one of us leaps out of our seat when Paul obliterates another defender or Blake baptizes an unfortunate opponent it’s a tribute to Sterling.
+So every time one of us leaps out of our seat when Paul obliterates another defender or Blake baptizes an unfortunate opponent, it’s a tribute to Sterling.

 What makes Sterling such a bad guy?
 Well there are persistent claims of racism, charges of being a slumlord, sexual indiscretions (including claims of asking a prostitute for advice running the team) and then there’s the matter of heckling his own players.